czephyr/serenade/README.md

 The objective is to observe and store accesses by users to portions of the data.
 We use logs, metrics and traces are employed to this objective.
 Grafana can give general observability over the health of the platform using the Prometheus metrics exposed by the backend and logs stored on Loki.
+Frontend tracing NextJS tracing is achieved by using [@vercel/otel](https://www.npmjs.com/package/@vercel/otel) an Opentelemetry automatic tracing instrumentation.
+Backend tracing is achieved using `opentelemetry-instrumentation-fastapi` and `opentelemetry-instrumentation-sqlalchemy`, automatic OpenTelemetry tracing instrumentation libraries.
+Backend Prometheus metrics exposure is achieved using `prometheus-fastapi-instrumentator` which creates a `/metrics` endpoint.
+Backend logging is achieved using `opentelemetry-instrumentation-logging` interfacing with the Python native logger to export logs in OpenTelemetry protocol (OTLP).

+The OpenTelemetry Collector acts as a single interface to send observability data and redistributes them to the relative backends.

 <img src="images/grafana_dash_img.png" width=700 />